formalsec/explode-js/bench/README.md

 This artifact evaluates Explode.js, a novel tool for synthesizing exploits for Node.js applications.
 By combining static analysis and symbolic execution, Explode.js generates functional exploits that confirm the existence of command injection, code injection, prototype pollution, and path traversal vulnerabilities.
 The repository includes all source code, reference datasets and instructions on how to build and run the experiments.
-These experiments result in the tables and plots presented in the paper, which can be used to validate the results.
+These experiments result in the tables presented in the paper, which can be used to validate the results.

 # A. Getting Started

-This section contains an introduction to the Explode.js tool, requirements, and setup and basic testing instructions to run the artifact.
+This section includes an introduction to the Explode.js tool, along with its requirements, setup instructions, and basic testing procedures for running the artifact.

 ## A.1.
 Description & Requirements